ddm21/links-resources/resources.md

-This GitHub repository is a collection of design resources including color palettes, design systems, mockups, fonts, and free images.
-It's a valuable resource for designers looking to improve their workflow and produce better designs.
+This GitHub repository is a collection of resources including color palettes, design systems, mockups, fonts, and free images etc. It's a valuable resource for to improve their workflow and produce better designs and development.

 ### Color Pallet
 - https://coolors.co/